Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 South Alabama Stats and Trends

-- South Alabama has one win against the spread in three games this season.
+- South Alabama has one win against the spread in three games this year.

-- South Alabama's games this season have gone over the total in one out of three opportunities (33.3%).
+- South Alabama's games this year have hit the over on one of three set point totals (33.3%).

-- The Jaguars have turned the ball over six times this season, three more turnovers than the Ragin' Cajuns have forced (3).
+- This season the Jaguars have turned the ball over six times, three more than the Ragin' Cajuns' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.